Relief grants for paying overdue energy or water bills are available to low-income Victorians experiencing unexpected hardship.

 - You have had high unexpected costs for essential items

 - The cost of shelter is more than 30% of your household income.

 How much is the grant?

 The amount of the grant is based on the amount you owe at the time of application.
-It is capped at six months' worth of utility use up to a maximum of $650.
+It is also based on the reasons you have given for applying in your application form.

 You can apply for separate grants for each utility (electricity, gas and water).

 How do I apply for the grant?

 Phone your electricity, gas or water retailer to request an application.

 Your retailer will ask you some preliminary questions before starting your application.